strikersps/Competitive-Programming/Code-Chef/Easy-Fibonacci/readme.md

     if(index_val > 60) {
         index = index % 60
     }
-    print the value stored at the (index - 1) location in the array of Fibonacci numbers, and that will the answers.
+    print the value stored at the (index - 1) location in the array of Fibonacci numbers, and that will be the answer.
 ```

 ## NOTE